 Take a mountain: is it a thing or a place?
 It is an elemental thing-place.
 The mountain looms before us as a massive place for things and as itself a thing.
-It looms as a Thing of things [i.e., a compound body], just as stones and lichen on stones are in turn things of this Thing.
-Furthermore, just as suchdeterminate…
+It looms as a Thing of things, just as stones and lichen on stones are in turn things of this Thing.
+Furthermore, just as such determinate things as rocks…

 I argue we cannot understand the meaning of the concepts of place and space, and their impact on our understanding of the nature of reality, without considering the meaning of other basic concepts that are co-implicated with and necessary for understanding the very concepts of place and space.
 That was particularly evident ever since I introduced Julian Barbour’s scientific history…